junxit/us-congress-bills-109/metadata.md

 - 2006-03-29 — Introduced in Senate
 - 2006-03-29 — Referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2537)
 - 2006-03-29 — Sponsor introductory remarks on measure.
 (CR S2537-2538)
+- 2006-04-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3760-3761; text as passed Senate: CR S3760-3761)
+- 2006-04-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3760-3761; text as passed Senate: CR S3760-3761)
+- 2006-04-27 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2006-04-27 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.